Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "All life is an experiment.
-The more experiments you make, the better."
+> "This is the real secret of life - to be completely engaged with what you are doing in the here and now.
+And instead of calling it work, realize it is play."
-> — **Ralph Waldo Emerson**
+> — **Alan Watts**

 ---